-This post summarizes what I presented at the Sustainable Packaging Coalition fall 2012 meeting.
+This post summarizes the presentation by Spencer Cramer, the CEO and founder of ei3, at the Sustainable Packaging Coalition fall 2012 meeting.

-[/3_column] [1_2_column_last] In this graphic published by NOAA, the year-to-date temperature anomalies for the contiguous United States are plotted.
-In the center of this chart on the y axis, a data value of zero indicates the mean temperature for the year to date is equal to the average of the past 117 years.
+In this graphic published by NOAA, the year-to-date temperature anomalies for the contiguous United States are plotted.
+In the center of this chart on the y-axis, a data value of zero indicates the mean temperature for the year to date is equal to the average of the past 117 years.

-Packaging manufacturers have a great opportunity to realize cost savings while improving of the sustainability of their products.
+Packaging manufacturers have a great opportunity to realize cost savings while improving the sustainability of their products.
 In fact, savvy companies are already using sustainability as a lens through which to view and drive performance.
-Implementing a Sustainability program within the enterprise can have a positive impact much like a Total Quality Management program.
-By pursuing a sustainability program, companies can spend less for their purchased energy while maintaining their competitiveness.
+Implementing a sustainability program within the enterprise can have a positive impact much like a Total Quality Management program.
+By pursuing a sustainability program, companies can spend less on their purchased energy while maintaining their competitiveness.

-The manufacture and conversion of packaging materials is an important part of the sustainability of any product.
-I am an active participant in the Sustainable Packaging Coalition, a project of Greenblue.org.
-The SPC promotes awareness of the lifecycle of packaging, as shown in this infographic.
-By measuring the sustainability of the manufacturing and conversion phases of packaging it is possible to get closer to understanding the total sustainability of a package’s lifecycle.
+The manufacture and conversion of packaging materials play a crucial role in the sustainability of any product.
+I am an active participant in the Sustainable Packaging Coalition (SPC), a project of GreenBlue.
+By measuring the sustainability of the manufacturing and conversion phases of packaging, it is possible to get closer to understanding the total sustainability of a package’s lifecycle.

-The SPC recognizes the Global Packaging Project this organization has published a Global Protocol on Packaging Sustainability.
-One key metric prescribed is the Cumulative Energy Demand, or CED.
-The CED indicates the total amount of energy used to produce a package, a key part in understanding the sustainability of a package.
-Using the CED and the local Carbon intensity of energies used, it become possible to describe the CO2e emissions for each package produced.
-The CO2e number is a metric of great interest to organizations who are looking to report their sustainability.
+The SPC recognizes the Global Packaging Project, and this organization has published a Global Protocol on Packaging Sustainability.
+One key metric prescribed is the Cumulative Energy Demand or CED.
+The CED indicates the total amount of energy used to produce a package, a key factor in understanding the sustainability of a package.
+Using the CED and the local carbon intensity of energies used, it becomes possible to describe the CO2e emissions for each package produced.
+The CO2e number is a metric of great interest to organizations looking to report their sustainability.

-Further, the Greenhouse Gas Protocol defines Scope 3 emissions in part as “Other indirect emissions, such as the extraction and production of purchased materials and fuels, transport-related activities in vehicles not owned or controlled by the reporting entity”.
-So in the context of packaging, and from the perspective of further up the supply chain, Scope 3 CO2e emissions are those resulting from “the production of purchased materials” which in many cases describes the packages provided to global brands.
-Of course from the point of view of the manufacturer or converting factory, these emissions are reported as scope 2; even scope 1 in certain cases.
+Further, the Greenhouse Gas Protocol defines Scope 3 emissions, including “Other indirect emissions, such as the extraction and production of purchased materials and fuels, transport-related activities in vehicles not owned or controlled by the reporting entity.”
+So, in the context of packaging and from the perspective of further up the supply chain, Scope 3 CO2e emissions are those resulting from “the production of purchased materials,” which in many cases describes the packages provided to global brands.
+Of course, from the point of view of the manufacturer or converting factory, these emissions are reported as scope 2, and even scope 1 in certain cases.

 - Machine production information